savkit/readystore/README.md

-# @readystore/core
+# @savkit/readystore

+> ⚠️ **Alpha Version Notice**
+> This package is currently in alpha and not ready for production use.
+> Beta and final releases are coming soon.

-**ReadyStore Core** — dependency-aware state на базі Angular Signals: обчислює значення лише тоді, коли всі потрібні дані **готові** (ready).
+**ReadyStore Core** — dependency-aware state based on Angular Signals: computes values only when all required data is ready.
-Якщо даних бракує — обчислення не виконується.
+If data is missing, computation is not performed.

 - ✅ Signals-first API
 - ✅ Dependency tracking